 What to do when seeing a UK doctors

 If you don’t want to face the likelihood of a long wait at the ‘open hours’ walk-in sessions, you will need to book a doctor’s appointment in the UK.
 You can do this over the phone or by visiting the surgery.
 Most surgeries in the UK now also offer an online booking service.

 Depending on how busy the surgery is, you may be able to book an appointment for the same day or you may have to wait up to a few days.
-You won’t necessarily be assigned to the same doctor each time but you have a legal right to ask to see a particular doctor or nurse.
+You won’t necessarily see the same doctor each time but you have a legal right to ask to see a particular doctor or nurse.

 When you attend a doctor’s appointment in the UK, go to the reception to let them know you’ve arrived.
-If you’ve been given an appointment card, present it to the receptionist.
-You may also be asked to confirm your address.
-It is common for doctors’ appointments in the UK to run over time so be prepared to wait beyond your appointment time.
+If you receive an appointment card, present it to the receptionist.
+You may also need to confirm your address.
+It is common for doctors’ appointments in the UK to run over time.
 If things are running late and you need to leave, make sure that you inform reception and they will offer you another appointment.

 Doctors’ appointments in the UK usually last 8-10 minutes.
 The doctor will make any necessary diagnoses and offer advice, make prescriptions, make referrals if necessary and tell you if you need a follow-up appointment.
 You will need to confirm any of this with the receptionist before leaving.